kalekundert/wellmap/docs/file_format.rst

 File format
 ***********

 The basic organization of a :mod:`wellmap` file is as follows: first you specify a group of wells, then you specify the experimental parameters associated with those wells.
 For example, the following snippet specifies that well A1 has a concentration of 100:

 .. code-block:: toml

   [well.A1]
-  conc = 100
+  conc_uM = 100

 The file format is based on TOML, so refer to the `TOML documentation <toml>`_ for a complete description of the basic syntax.
 Typically, square brackets